seed-labs/seed-emulator/docs/user_manual/internet/ca.md

 ca.installCACert(Filter(asn=160, ip='10.160.1.3'))
 ```

-The Root CA certificate will be installed to the node with ASN 160.
+In the following example, the root CA certificate will be installed to all the nodes (i.e., the one with `asn` restriction will be overriden).

 ```python
 from seedemu.services import RootCAStore, CAService